yiphei/yif-AI/boolean_neural_net/README.md

 The big advantage of the architecture is interpretability.
 Once the model has successfully learned from the dataset, you can always extract the boolean expression algorithm from the weights.

 ## Conclusions
-This is a proof of concept and there are many things that can be improved:
+This is a proof of concept, and there are many things that can be improved:
 - Have a hybrid neural net that uses both this weighted boolean conjunction layer and the traditional weighted sum layer
 - Extend support for > 1 bit output shape
 - Better backprop beam search